 You may be an audiologist considering providing screening services to bring more patients into your practice.
 You may be a doctor interested in adding hearing testing to your service, or branching out into occupational health.
 Whichever the case, a common consideration is options that either screening or diagnostic options may offer.
 In order to make the right decision it is important to know the difference between the two.

-Various devices can be used to conduct pure tone audiometry.
-These can range from conventional standalone audiometers, smartphone based, computer based and even computer controlled audiometers.
-With such a variety, confusion is inevitable.
-Many people can’t distinguish between a computer based and computer controlled audiometer - partly because no one ever talks about it.
+With such variety, confusion is inevitable.
+It is difficult to distinguish between a computer based and computer controlled audiometer - partly because no one ever talks about it.
 This results in the interchangeable use of the terms.

 Surely a ‘computer based audiometer’ is any audiometer that is or can be connected to a computer?
-No, these devices are completely different and these distinctions will be highlighted below.
+No, these devices are completely different to each other so let's get into why.

 Tinnitus can make it difficult for a patient to distinguish between test tones (pure tones) being presented and those generated by their tinnitus.
 As a result false-positive responses will occur.
 In effect, the tones presented are masked when the tinnitus is of the same pitch but of a higher intensity than the presented tone.
 As an unfortunate result, a patient may be misdiagnosed and mismanaged.